|Slow down Mr Baz!|

 Ten minutes later my phone pinged and I almost (but thankfully didn’t) spilt my scotch in surprise.
 It was @TRCKingsCross, tweeting back a reply and saying that they could make my wish come true!

 And so it was that I found myself on the footplate of that marvellous engine, awaiting my cue to steam into the auditorium.
 The excitement was building, the smoke was built up back stage so that the train emerged through billowing clouds – and then, with a jolt, we were off.
-Lit by the orange glow of the engine’s roaring fire and with the actors on the track in front, waving desperately for me to stop the train, I desperately strived to bring the 80 tons of this massive, beautiful machine to a brake-screeching halt.
+Lit by the orange glow of the engine’s roaring fire and with the actors on the track in front, waving desperately for me to stop the train, I desperately strived to bring this massive, beautiful machine to a brake-screeching halt.
 Just in time….

 |Stationmaster Shaun Williamson with his rookie driver|